Chyoppi/TypeCombo-Analytics/README.md

 # TypeCombo-Analytics
-This is dbt project where I will use the data from my another project TypeCombo which is a typing game.
+This is a dbt project that uses the same data structure as my other project, [TypeCombo](https://github.com/Chyoppi/TypeCombo)

+I attempted to use Airbyte to transfer the raw data into Google BigQuery, but the setup was unsuccesful.
+So I decided to generate dummy data which replicates the structure of TypeCombo Prisma + PostgreSQL database for now.

+For now main goal is to practice dbt usage.
+Later on I want to solve how to connect the database into BigQuery so that I am able to make analysis from actual gameplay statistics.

+## DBT project default readme.
 ### Using the starter project

 Try running the following commands: